Quake (series)

 Quake is a series of first-person shooter video games, developed by id Software and, as of 2010, published by Bethesda Softworks.
-The series is composed of the eponymous game from 1996 and its nonlinear, standalone sequels which vary in setting and plot.
+The series is composed of Quake and its nonlinear, standalone sequels, which vary in setting and plot.

 Quake was created as a successor franchise to id's highly successful Doom series, which had begun in 1993.
 As a new series, it built upon the fast-paced gameplay, game engine, and 3D graphics capabilities of Doom.
 It also expanded upon the multiplayer capabilities of Doom by introducing online multiplayer over the internet.
 This contributed to the popularity of the Quake series and characterized it as a figurehead in online gaming.

 Games

 Every game in the Quake franchise shares a basis in first-person shooter gameplay.
 However, the series lacks a singular narrative across all of its entries.
 Two major storylines exist within the franchise, as well as the Arena series, which focuses primarily on multiplayer gameplay.